jupyterlite/jupyterlite/docs/migration.md

 ##### Service Worker communication

 The Service Worker communicates with the main thread using a `BroadcastChannel`.
-In previous versions, the broascast channel was made available to kernels via `IBroadcastChannelWrapper` and was provided by the `@jupyterlite/server-extension:emscripten-filesystem` plugin.
+In previous versions, the broadcast channel was made available to kernels via `IBroadcastChannelWrapper` and was provided by the `@jupyterlite/server-extension:emscripten-filesystem` plugin.

-Starting with JupyterLite 0.6.0, the Service Worker Manager plugin manages the `BroadcastChannel` directly, via the `@jupyterlite/application-extension:service-worker-manager` plugin.
+Starting with JupyterLite 0.6.0, the Service Worker Manager plugin manages the `BroadcastChannel` directly through the `@jupyterlite/application-extension:service-worker-manager` plugin.

 As a consequence:

 - `IBroadcastChannelWrapper` has been removed from the `@jupyterlite/server` package.
-- the `@jupyterlite/server-extension:emscripten-filesystem` plugin has been removed from the `@jupyterlite/server-extension` package.
+- The `@jupyterlite/server-extension:emscripten-filesystem` plugin has been removed from the `@jupyterlite/server-extension` package.

-`IBroadcastChannelWrapper` and the `@jupyterlite/server-extension:emscripten-filesystem` plugin were mostly used to provide a convenience wrapper around the `BroadcastChannel` used for file system access.
-This is now all handled by the `@jupyterlite/application-extension:service-worker-manager` plugin and its `IServiceWorkerManager` service.
+`IBroadcastChannelWrapper` and the `@jupyterlite/server-extension:emscripten-filesystem` plugin were primarily used to provide a convenience wrapper around the `BroadcastChannel` used for file system access.
+This functionality is now handled by the `@jupyterlite/application-extension:service-worker-manager` plugin and its `IServiceWorkerManager` service.

-If you have a custom kernel and would like to enable file system access, check out the implementation in the [Pyodide kernel](https://github.com/jupyterlite/pyodide-kernel).
+If you have a custom kernel and need to enable file system access, refer to the implementation in the [Pyodide kernel](https://github.com/jupyterlite/pyodide-kernel).

 #### `@jupyterlite/server`